+The board of directors is responsible for setting the objectives and underlying principles of financial risk management of the Group.
 The following sections provide details regarding the Group's and the Company's exposure to the above-mentioned financial risks and the objectives, policies and processes for the management of these risks.